emsig/presentations/README.md

-# presentations
-Presentations about empymod and emg3d
+# Presentations about empymod and emg3d